Planting Hydrangea Macrophylla

 Depending on your preference, you are able to change the color of your hydrangea colors to fit your desired color!
 Endless Summer has a formulated product that changes the color of your blooms.
 Color Me Pink™ adds garden lime to the soil to raise the pH level and produce pink hydrangea flowers.
 Color Me Blue™ adds soil sulfur to encourage blue hydrangea bloom development.
 These products are safe, organic and all-natural.

-There are also other natural remedies to changing hydrangea colors.
+There are also other natural remedies for changing hydrangea colors.
 To encourage blue blooms in alkaline soils, add aluminum sulfate, composted oak leaves, pine needles or coffee grounds.
 To encourage pink blooms in acidic soil, add wood ashes, lime or fertilizers with high levels of phosphorus (a ratio of 25-10-10 is best) to prevent aluminum from entering the plant’s system.

 How to Prune Hydrangeas